iykethe1st/PasswordFishstick/README.md

 ## Overview

-This is a Password Generator app developed using React Native and TypeScript.
+This is a Password Generator mobile app developed using React Native and TypeScript.
 The app allows users to generate secure and customizable passwords based on various criteria, providing a robust solution for password creation.

 ## Features